Executive Order 14168: Independent federal agencies

 The National Endowment for the Arts has announced that all 2026 projects must ensure that they are "compliant with all legal, regulatory, and policy requirements applicable to [their] award".
 This includes not promoting "gender ideology".

 The National Science Foundation compiled an internal list of words the presence of which in a research paper, grant application, or other relevant documentation, would flag a project and put its funding under review.
 Words that would initiate a review included "gender", "LGBT", and "women", among others.

 NASA took down webpages relating to LGBTQ+ employee resource groups and diversity at the organization, and according to employees, verbally informed its employees that any display of LGBTQ+ symbols, such as a pride flag in one's workspace, would be met with being placed on administrative leave.

 Shortly following the order, the Equal Employment Opportunity Commission's acting chair said that it would no longer allow "X" gender markers for those filing discrimination charges.
 In mid-February 2025, the EEOC ceased investigating all new claims of discrimination against transgender people in employment, and moved to dismiss current claims.
+By December, the EEOC had successfully thwarted almost every discrimination claim brought by a trans worker - with the few remaining being those pursued entirely through private lawyers.

 In February 2025, the Office of Personnel Management (OPM) announced that insurance carriers that provide health insurance coverage to federal employees under the Federal Employees Health Benefits Program must provide only two options for a person's sex (i.e., male and female) on their insurance forms.
 In July of that year, the OPM issued a memorandum giving all federal departments until August 11 to revoke any trans-inclusive policies and present a document to the OPM outlining how they did so.

 The Social Security Administration removed its pages on gender identity and changing sex identification.
 It has not responded to requests for comment on its current policy.
 An internal message sent on January 31, 2025, instructed employees not to accept or process changes to gender markers on Social Security records, effective immediately.

 In August 2025, the OPM stated in an internal memo that beginning in 2026, gender-affirming care would no longer be covered by the Federal Employees Health Benefits and Postal Service Health Benefits programs.